-I made this spanakopita for "The Food Club" dinner (see previous entry) and I really liked it.
+I made this spanakopita for "The Food Club" dinner (see previous post) and I really liked it.
 I served it hot with a side of tzatziki sauce: about 1 1/2 cups of Greek yogurt, 1 cucumber (seeded and pureed), 2 cloves of garlic, salt to taste, 2 tablespoons of dill, 1 tablespoon of olive oil, juice from a few lemon slices and a dash of white vinegar.
 You can adjust the saltiness of the sauce to your liking.
 I just throw all the ingredients together, except for the yogurt, in my mini-hand-held blender.
 When I get the consistency I want, which is pretty liquidy, I add the mixture to the Greek yogurt.(This recipe is an amalgamation of the tzatziki from Kalynskitchen.com and allrecipes.com)

 I've made this recipe twice, and on the second go-round I added a teaspoon of nutmeg, used organic frozen spinach (because I had it in the freezer) and chopped up 1 leek in addition to the onion and scallions.

 Also, I learned (the hard way) that you need to thaw out the dough...completely.
 I guess this is obvious to most people, but for some reason I didn't do it the first time around.
 I was so anxious to get the pie in the oven before my company arrived, that my patience suffered.
 The dough broke off in pieces instead of being whole sheets.
 But not to worry, the taste wasn't compromised.
-That said, letting the phyllo thaw out first would have made things easier.
+That said, don't forget to let the phyllo thaw out first would have made things easier.

 This is really pretty easy to make and it tastes great.
 As they say in Athens and the Peloponnesse, Καλή σας όρεξη!